CarmackMo/MemoryAllocator/README.md

     The structure of FixSizeAllocator is like: ![FixSizeAllocator Structure](Images/FixSizeAllocator.png)

 + ### APIs
-    The APIs of fix allocator includes:
+    The APIs of FixSizeAllocator includes:
   ```cpp
     void* Alloc();